World Tag Team Championship (WWE): Belt designs

 In August 2016, after the reintroduction of the brand split and the creation of the SmackDown Tag Team Championship, the WWE Tag Team Championship was renamed to Raw Tag Team Championship.
-The belts received an update on December 19 that year to reflect the name change.
-Featuring the same physical design, the plates were made silver and the straps changed to red, countering the silver plates on blue straps design of the SmackDown Tag Team Championship belts.
-While all other WWE championship belts have been updated to feature customizable side plates for the champion's logos, the Raw and SmackDown tag titles are the only championship belts in the promotion that lack this feature.
+The belts then received an update on December 19 that year to reflect the name change.
+They featured the same physical design, but the plates were silver and the straps changed to red, countering the silver plates on blue straps design of the SmackDown Tag Team Championship belts.
+While all other WWE championship belts were updated to feature customizable side plates for the champion's logos, the Raw and SmackDown tag titles lacked these features.

+On the April 15, 2024, episode of Raw, in conjunction with the Raw Tag Team Championship being renamed to World Tag Team Championship, the championship belts received a new design.
+At the center of the plate is WWE's logo placed over a globe, similar to the World Heavyweight Championship and Women's World Championship belts, with a red background and placed on a shield flanked by two dragons in a similar manner to a coat of arms.
+Above the globe is a banner that reads "WORLD TAG TEAM" while below the globe is another banner that reads "CHAMPIONS", both in silver and with a red background.
+The plates are on black straps with metal endplates, and gold divider bars separate the center plate from the two side plates.
+The side plates are now customizable with the reigning champions' logo; the default side plates feature the WWE logo on a red globe.